DingLyu/adversarial-game-platform/README.md

 <div align=center><img width="80%" src="img_sc/confrontationgame6.png"></div>

 <b><i>
-Note that users can switch the confrontation strategies at the end of one round or at the beginning of the confrontation game.
+Note that users can switch the adversarial strategies at the end of one round or at the beginning of the adversarial game.
 </i></b>

 ### Profile